 Forest landscape restoration efforts (political and socio-economic advancements).

 The first criterion, rate of forest landscape restoration, provides a global overview of biophysical restoration progress.
-It includes two indicators, i) global area under restoration through a systematic literature reviewand ii) area of tree cover gain in various regions using Earth observation data on restoration: Collect Earth, University of Maryland GLAD tree cover gain, and Trends.Earth.
+It includes two indicators, i) global area under FLR through a systematic literature review of peer reviewed studies as well as publicly available grey literature and databases and ii) area of tree cover gain in various regions derived using Earth Observation data from: Collect Earth, University of Maryland’s Global Land Analysis & Discovery (GLAD) tree cover gain, and Trends.Earth.

 Given the current lack of global datasets that can satisfactorily monitor restoration, the second criterion, forest landscape restoration efforts, was established to serve as a proxy for tracking early developments toward restoration and showing directional trends.
 Adapted from the Bonn Challenge Barometer, this criterion outlines and reports on three indicators related to key political and socio-economic conditions necessary to catalyse restoration: i) high-level pledges, ii) planning and implementation steps, and iii) financing.
-Despite the importance of measuring the impacts of restoration progress on ecosystem services and socio-economic condtions, there are currently no adequate data sets available for this global assessment.
 The assessment framework will be updated as data improves and becomes available.

 The framework assessment for Goal 5 draws on and complements indicators from the Bonn Challenge Barometer.
-The Barometer, developed through a participatory stakeholder processand launched in 2017, collects information from each pledger (national or subnational government) to track progress towardthe Bonn Challenge Commitments.
+The Barometer, developed through a participatory stakeholder process in five countries and launched in 2017, collects information from each pledger (national or subnational government) to track progress toward achieving the Bonn Challenge Commitments.
 The Barometer is structured into two overarching set of indicators: “success factors”, or policies and institutional frameworks, financial flows and technical planning that create the enabling conditions needed for FLR implementation and “results and benefits” which include the results of FLR actions in terms of the land area brought into restoration (in hectares), and the climate mitigation, biodiversity conservation and job creation benefits associated with them.
-As of 2019, there are in-depth reports from six countries and rapid assessments from 313 countries.
-Data from the “results and benefits” for the six pilot countries on the land area brought into restoration was incorporated into the systematic literature review (indicator 1.1).
+As of 2019, there are in-depth reports from five countries and rapid assessments from 14 countries.
+Data from the “results and benefits” for the five pilot countries on the land area brought into restoration was incorporated into the systematic literature review (indicator 1.1).
 Information from the “success factors” was incorporated into Indicators 2.1, 2.2 and 2.3.

 Table 1 Assessment Framework for NYDF Goal 5